Steinhuder Meer

+Etymology

+The name Steinhude is interpreted by the onomast Jürgen Udolph as a compound of the word "Stein" (stone) and something like “stacking place by the water.”
+The Steinhuder Meer was originally known simply as “Meer” (sea) or “Meer bei Wunstorf” (Latin: "Mare" or "Mari prope Wunnestorp").
+It first appeared on a map in the 16th century as “Steinhüer Meer.”
+In 1770, the name “Steinuder Meer” was used on a map by Jakob Chrysostomus Praetorius.

 Geology

 It is part of the glacial landscape formed after the recession of the glaciers of the latest Ice Age, the Weichselian glaciation.
 There are two theories regarding how the lake of Steinhude was formed.
 One of them says that glaciers gouged out the hole and meltwater filled it.
 The other theory states that an ice storm formed the hole and as the groundwater rose, the lake was created.
 In its middle there is a small artificial island carrying an 18th-century fortification, the Wilhelmstein.
 Today the lake is the heart of a nature reserve, the Steinhuder Meer Nature Park, and is also used as a recreational area.

 Islands

 The lake has two islands, both of them artificial: